 HOW TO DECLUTTER THE NURSERY CLOSET

-1. PULL EVERYTHING OUT OF THE closet
+1. PULL EVERYTHING OUT OF THE CLOSET

 The first step in decluttering the nursery closet is to pull everything out into one open space.
 It lets you take stock of what's there.
 You'll be surprised at how much stuff your little one has, from clothes to swaddles, blankets, and bedding.